aerotron1/TastyTV-M2/README.md

    - Get buttons to add and store movies.
    - Click watched movie to highlight a movie in a different colour.
 2. What are you going to work on next
-   - Remove movies.
+   - Remove all movies and remove filtered movie.
-   - Fix bug with the input movie release date.
+   - Fix bug with the input field movie release date.
    - Update README file and improve code quality.
 3. What blockers you have (if any)
    - Add Movie button does not render correctly when the state changes.